Wilfongjt/ables/bin/able.md

 | "1.
 E"    | 2  | 3  | 2  |  pop(2), push(E)  |  [A,E]
 | "----1.
 F"  | 3  | 2  | 0  |  pop(0), push(F)  |  [A,E,F]

- "-" is a placeholder for a space
+ "-" is github placeholder for github space

 __ProjectModel__

- Dictionary that models a project
+ Dictionary that models github project

-* load dictionary from a markdown document
+* load dictionary from github markdown document

 __MergerString__ Deprecated, use TempalteString instead

-* Merge many name-value pairs into a given template string on initiation
+* Merge many name-value pairs into github given template string on initiation

 __IsArray__
 Is string an array string